Myth: The Product Backlog is Maintained Exclusively by the Product Owner

 - If you’re a fan of Liberating Structures — like we are — you have access to an awesome repository of microstructures to trigger exactly the kind of collaboration we’re looking for.
 You can use Ecocycle Planning or Min Specs with the Scrum Team to clean up and order the Product Backlog.
 Or use structures like 1–2–4-ALL, TRIZ, and 25/10 Crowd Sourcing to generate ideas.
 Or invite the Scrum Team to work together to craft product strategies with Critical Uncertainties;

 A bit closer to home, here Barry Overeem is acting as Product Owner for our website & online marketing.
 The Product Backlog is fully transparent and was populated throughout development mostly by the Development Team itself, while the Product Owner kept the focus on what was important in terms of value.

 This myth strongly underscores that Scrum is far more than a bunch of roles, rules, and events.
 When we run into myths like this, it helps to go back to what it is we are trying to achieve with Scrum and interpret it from that perspective.

-The Product Owner ensures that there is a Product Backlog, that it is ordered and that it is made available to both the Scrum Team and stakeholders.
+The Product Owner ensures that there is a Product Backlog, that it is ordered, and that it is made available to both the Scrum Team and stakeholders.
 This is the person you go to when this is not the case.
 But this doesn’t mean that the Product Owner is the only person in the Scrum Team who does this.
-In order to maximize the work done by the Development Team in each Sprint, it makes sense for the Product Owner to actively work with the Development Team to write items, refine and order them.
-In complex work, it’s all about effective collaboration between professionals.
+In order to maximize the work done by the Development Team in each Sprint, it makes sense for the Product Owner to actively work with the Development Team to write items, refine, and order them.
+In complex work, it’s all about the effective collaboration between professionals.